blackboxlogic/blackboxlogic.github.io/ssehc.md

 * **Un-En-passant**: If your opponent's pawn un-moved backward at an angle from your third row to your 4th row, you may un-capture a pawn on your 4th row on the file their pawn un-moved from (and announce "en-passant").
 * Pawns may never be un-moved or un-captured to their first row.

-## **Ending a Game**
-* During the un-move phase of your turn, if all your pieces are on the board and your only legal un-moves would take a piece out of its home position then you may declare the game over.
-The player with *most pieces in their home position wins*.
-* Resigning, or draw by repition/stalemate/agreement/50-move-rule are the same as normal chess.